-Security IT maintenance tasks include performing regular scans for viruses and spyware, backing up data frequently (ideally, you should take a back up of everything that's changed since the last back up, every day) and changing passwords every month or two (ideally with the help of a password manager).
+Security IT maintenance tasks include performing regular scans for viruses and spyware, backing up data frequently (ideally, you should combine both on-site and cloud backups for ultimate peace of mind) and changing passwords every month or two (ideally with the help of a password manager).

 With the wealth of useful free tools to protect your business, there's no excuse for failing on security.
-The web browser is a central focus for cyber crime and its vulnerabilities are commonly exploited, particularly when users visit a malicious website.
+The web browser is a central focus for cybercrime and its vulnerabilities are commonly exploited, particularly when users visit malicious websites or download infected files.

 Automating your IT maintenance